TaiTair/comfyui-simswap/README.md

 A hacky implementation of Simswap based on [Comfyui ReActor Node 0.5.1](https://github.com/Gourieff/comfyui-reactor-node) and [Simswap](https://github.com/neuralchen/SimSwap)

 I just put this together so that I could use Simswap in my workflows.
 It's probably bloated with lots of unnecessary code and probably does not work optimally.
 A lot of the options for Simswap are not exposed and the default values are being used.
-But it is able to use the simswap model.
+But it is able to use the simswap model, uniface and also ghost.

 ## Installation